-Busing information for the school year is available online.
-To retrieve the most up-to-date transportation information, choose the Bus Information link which is located on the top of your school's webpage.
+Busing information is available online.
+To retrieve the most up-to-date transportation information, choose the Bus Information link located on the top of your school's webpage.
 To confirm your kindergartner's bus information choose "K" for grade level.

-Busing information is routed based on the home location.
-If you DO NOT require a 301 bus or require a bus from an alternate location, a Student Transportation Information (STI) form needs to be submitted.
-Also, please update the Student Transportation Information in Skyward by editing in the online registration area.
-Please allow 48 hours to confirm if your requested changes have been processed by using the Busing Information link.
-If your child is enrolled in the early education program or in an out-of-district program, busing information will be shared by a phone call, email or postal letter before the start date.
+Routing is based on the home location.
+A Student Transportation Information (STI) form needs to be submitted if you DO NOT require a 301 bus or require transportation from an alternate location.
+Allow 48 hours for this request to be processed. to verify the changes have been updated use the Busing Information link.
+If your child is enrolled in the Early Education program or in an Out-of-District program, busing information will be shared by a phone call, email or postal letter before the start date.

-If you have a change of address, the proper protocol is to contact your child's school of attendance.
-Upon receipt of all required information, the school will notifiy transportation of this change.
-Transportation will begin to process the change thereafter and notify parent/student of their busing information via email.
+If you have a change of address, contact your child's school of attendance.
+Upon receipt of ALL required information, the school will advise transportation of the new residential information.
+Transportation will process the change and notify parent of any revised busing information via email.

-ALL students should be prepared to board the bus 5 minutes prior to the scheduled pick-up time.
-Students should always practice safety while riding the school bus, as well as whenever they are near a school bus.
-With that in mind, please review the following tips.
+Students should be prepared to board the bus 5 minutes prior to the scheduled pick-up time.
+Follow safe procedures while riding in the school bus, as well as, whenever near a school bus.
+Exercise the following safety advice.
 Avoid the Danger Zone!
 The Danger Zone is the 10 foot area around the school bus.
 Stand in a safe place away from traffic while waiting for the bus.
 Be alert to traffic when crossing the street to board or depart the bus, always looking left and right before entering the street.
 Wait for driver’s signal before safely crossing 10 feet in front of the bus.
-When two or more students are released or boarding from the bus stop, they are encouraged to cross in a group.
+When two or more students are released or boarding from the bus stop, they should cross in a group.
 Students who move in a group within the driver’s sight are more likely to avoid a dangerous situation.

 Eating, drinking and gum chewing are NOT ALLOWED on the school bus .
 This policy is enforced to avoid choking hazards and any anaphylactic reactions.